-- Scaling corresponds to default scaling 1 motor revolution = 16384 user-defined units - => Every second motor position can be approached. - Scaling corresponds to motor resolution (minimum scaling) 1 motor revolution = 32768 user-defined units - => Every motor position can be approached. - Scaling is less than the default scaling 1 motor revolution = 4096 user-defined units - => Every fourth motor position can be approached.
+- Scaling corresponds to default scaling

+1 motor revolution = 12 user-defined units

+- => Every motor position can be approached.

+- Scaling is less than the default scaling

+1 motor revolution = 6 user-defined units

+- => Every second motor position can be approached.

-The following persistent parameters must be adapted in addition to the user-defined values to obtain the same positioning movement of the motor after changing the scaling factor: HMoutdisusr, HMdisusr, HMp\homeusr, HMsrchdisusr, JOGstepusr, SPVswLimPusr and SPVswLimNusr.
+The following persistent parameters must be adapted in addition to the user-defined values to obtain the same positioning movement of the motor after changing the scaling factor: HMoutdisusr, HMdisusr, HMp_homeusr, HMsrchdisusr, JOGstepusr, SPVswLimPusr and SPVswLimNusr.